mst209/birds/README.md

 - Cons:
   - More complicated to setup
-  - Graph DB can get out of sync
+  - Graph DB can lag slightly if queues back up
   - Difficult to implement into active record

 ```mermaid